-The No Action Alternative would exclude all parcels (2 @ 147 acres) within the Billings Field Office from the lease sale.
+The No Action Alternative would exclude all parcels 5 at 602.44 acres) within the Billings Field Office from the lease sale.
 Surface management would remain the same and ongoing oil and gas development would continue on surrounding federal, private, and state leases.

-2.3 Alternative B - Proposed Action
+2.2 Alternative B - Proposed Action

-The Proposed Action Alternative would be to offer two parcel's federal minerals for oil and gas lease, covering 147 acres administered by the Billings Field Office, in conformance with the existing land use planning decisions.
-The two parcels would be offered with RMP lease stipulations and/or lease notices as necessary (Appendix A) for competitive oil and gas lease sale and lease issuance.
+The Proposed Action Alternative would be to offer five parcels of federal minerals for oil and gas lease, covering 602.44 acres administered by the Billings Field Office, in conformance with the existing land use planning decisions.
+The five parcels would be offered with RMP lease stipulations and/or lease notices as necessary (Appendix A) for competitive oil and gas lease sale and lease issuance.
 The parcels are located in Yellowstone County in south-central Montana.

-Parcel number, size, and detailed locations, and associated stipulations are listed in Appendix A. Map 3 indicates the general location of each parcel and Maps 4 and 5 depict the parcels through lower scale aerial imagery.
+Parcel number, size, and detailed locations, and proposed stipulations are listed in Appendix A. Map 1 indicates the general location of each parcel.

-Of the 147 acres of federal mineral estate considered in this EA, approximately 132 surface acres in 1 parcel is managed by the BLM.
-One parcel (15 acres) is split-estate (private surface with federal mineral estate).
+Of the 602.44 acres of federal mineral estate considered in this EA, approximately 80 surface acres in one parcel is managed by the BLM.
+Four parcels (522.44 acres) are split-estate (private surface underlain by federal mineral estate).

-In the instance of the parcels which are split-estate, the BLM provided courtesy notification to private landowners that their lands are considered in this NEPA analysis and would be considered for inclusion in an upcoming lease sale.
+In the instance of the parcels which are split-estate, the BLM provided courtesy notification to private landowners that their lands are being considered in this NEPA analysis and would be considered for inclusion in an upcoming lease sale.
 If any activity were to occur on such split-estate parcels, the lessee and/or operator would be responsible for adhering to BLM requirements as well as reaching an agreement with the private surface landowners regarding access, surface disturbance, and reclamation.
 Standard lease terms, stipulations, conditions, and operating procedures would apply to these parcels.

-Standard operating procedures, best management practices, and required conditions of approval (COAs), and the application of lease stipulations change over time to meet overall RMP objectives.
+Standard operating procedures, best management practices, required conditions of approval (COAs), and the application of lease stipulations change over time to meet overall RMP objectives.
 The COAs would be attached to permits for oil and gas lease operations to address site-specific concerns or new information not previously identified in the land use planning process.
-In some cases new lease stipulations may need to be developed and these types of changes may require an RMP amendment.
+In some cases, new lease stipulations may need to be developed and these types of changes may require an RMP amendment.
 There is no relief from meeting RMP objectives if local conditions were to become drier and hotter during the life of the RMP.
 In this situation, management practices might need to be modified to continue meeting overall RMP management objectives.
 An example of a climate related modification is the imposition of additional conditions of approval to reduce surface disturbance and implement more aggressive dust treatment measures.
 Both actions reduce fugitive dust, which would otherwise be exacerbated by the increasingly arid conditions that could be associated with climate change.

-Oil and gas leases would be issued for a 10-year period and would continue for as long thereafter as oil or gas is produced in paying quantities.
+Oil and gas leases would be issued for a 10-year term and would continue for as long thereafter as oil or gas is produced in paying quantities.
 If a lessee fails to produce oil and gas, does not make annual rental payments, does not comply with the terms and conditions of the lease, or relinquishes the lease, ownership of the minerals leased would revert back to the federal government, and the lease could be resold.